 GH in this tank above was about 10-12, with KH values of around 8-11 due to the limestone used in the tank.
-I would classify such water parameters as moderately hard; even then 95%+ of available commercially traded aquatic plants would grow well in such conditions.
+We would classify such water parameters as moderately hard.

 Despite its fancy name, it just measures the total amount of Ca/Mg ions in the water (and other divalent cations).
 Calcium is present in most tap water.
 However, magnesium is often over-looked.
 If your tank has high GH, it can be that all of it is made out of Calcium ions, and no magnesium is present - in this case, magnesium still has to be dosed.
 Such data can often be found in local water reports.